ibm-cloud-docs/containers/cs_clusters.md

 <br />

-## Creating a standard VPC on Classic cluster
+## Creating a standard VPC Gen 1 compute cluster
 {: #clusters_vpc_standard}

-Use the {{site.data.keyword.cloud_notm}} CLI or the {{site.data.keyword.cloud_notm}} console to create a standard VPC on Classic cluster, and customize your cluster to meet the high availability and security requirements of your apps.
+Use the {{site.data.keyword.cloud_notm}} CLI or the {{site.data.keyword.cloud_notm}} console to create a standard VPC Generation 1 compute cluster, and customize your cluster to meet the high availability and security requirements of your apps.
 {: shortdesc}

-### Creating a standard VPC on Classic cluster in the console
+### Creating a standard VPC Gen 1 compute cluster in the console
 {: #clusters_vpc_ui}

-Create your single zone or multizone VPC on Classic cluster by using the {{site.data.keyword.cloud_notm}} console.
+Create your single zone or multizone VPC Generation 1 compute cluster by using the {{site.data.keyword.cloud_notm}} console.
 {: shortdesc}

 1. Make sure that you decided on your [cluster setup](#prepare_cluster_level).